cashapp/contour/README.md

 # Contour
 Contour is a typesafe, Kotlin-first API for complex layouts on Android.

+This project is currently **experimental and the API subject to breaking changes without notice**.

 ## Example
 Let's create a simple note-taking view that displays a username aligned to the left, and fills the remaining horizontal space with the note.